-5. Effect of Various Further Mitigation Measures
+6. Effect of Various Further Mitigation Measures

-- 5.1 Taking account of Natural England's request to identify mitigation measures as precautionary mitigation that can be more directly modelled than the 'soft measures' already proposed by Warrington Council, various measures have been assessed that could potentially reduce the impact from the Local Plans.
-These measures include extending the existing tree belts, reducing the speed limit on the M62, building solid barriers between the M62 and the raised bog and reducing the ammonia emissions from nearby grazing animals. - 5.2 These measures have been assessed to provide an indication of the change that could occur and identify a suite of measures that could in principle address the impact of Warrington Local Plan and Greater Manchester Local Plan, in the event they ever were actually needed.
-Practicality has not been considered at this stage since there will be no actual need for the measures to be introduced (if ever) until at least after the first five-year Local Plan Review and probably later, providing ample time to continue to explore the deliverability of all measures and consider additional measures that may emerge between now and the time any implementation is required.
-Results for NOx, ammonia and nitrogen deposition are reported in this section as the latter two pollutants exceed the screening threshold and NOx (and ammonia) concentrations affect the nitrogen deposition rates. - 5.3 If the contribution of the Warrington Local Plan (for example, or alternatively the Greater Manchester Plan) were entirely addressed or offset it would reduce the 'in combination' contribution from both Local Plans to below 1% of the critical level/load.
+- 6.1 Taking account of Natural England's request to identify mitigation measures as precautionary mitigation that can be more directly modelled than the 'soft measures' already proposed by Warrington Council, various other measures were assessed that could potentially reduce the impact from the Local Plans.
+These measures included extending the existing tree belts, reducing the speed limit on the M62, building solid barriers between the M62 and the raised bog and reducing the ammonia emissions from nearby grazing animals. - 6.2 These measures were assessed to provide an indication of the change that could occur and identify a suite of measures that could in principle address the impact of Warrington Local Plan and Greater Manchester Local Plan, in the event they ever were actually needed (noting that this work preceded the identification of the preferred site management solution discussed in Section 5).
+Practicality has not been considered at this stage since there would be no actual need for the measures to be introduced (if ever) until at least after the first five-year Local Plan Review and probably later, providing ample time to continue to explore the deliverability of all measures and consider additional measures that may emerge between now and the time any implementation is required.
+Results for NOx, ammonia and nitrogen deposition are reported in this section as the latter two pollutants exceed the screening threshold and NOx (and ammonia) concentrations affect the nitrogen deposition rates. - 6.3 If the contribution of the Warrington Local Plan (for example, or alternatively the Greater Manchester Plan) were entirely addressed or offset it would reduce the 'in combination' contribution from both Local Plans to below 1% of the critical level/load.
 However, the reduction required to be within the 1% screening threshold is less than this.